anchoranalysis/anchor-assembly/README.md

 * [Javadoc](https://www.anchoranalysis.org/javadoc/) for Anchor project, as a whole.
 * The repository's [developer documentation](https://www.anchoranalysis.org/developer_guide_repositories_anchor_assembly.html).
 * The repository's [SonarCloud](https://sonarcloud.io/summary/overall?id=anchoranalysis_anchor-assembly).

+## How to create a distribution

+After running the 'package' goal in maven e.g.
+> mvn package

+...the distribution can then be found in:
+> target/anchor-assembly-<version-bin>

+After running the 'deploy' goal in maven, the distribution is copied into the ${anchor.home.deploy} directory

+## Folder structure

+Assembly descriptors
+> src/assembly/

+Applications used to help launch anchor with the appropriate JVM
+> src/main/resources/helperapps

+Documents that are placed in the top-level of the distribution
+> src/main/resources/topleveldocs

 ## What is Anchor?